 - A proneness to skin infections

-Diagnosis can be tricky, as there are several health problems that have symptoms which mimic hypothyroidism, and it’s often misdiagnosed.
+Diagnosis can be tricky, as there are several health problems that have symptoms that mimic hypothyroidism, and it’s often misdiagnosed.
 So vets may take multiple blood tests before diagnosing a dog with hypothyroidism, but once they do, they will be prescribed thyroxine for the rest of their lives.

 Symptoms of Hypothyroidism Include: